 If you have been officially accepted onto a Falmouth programme, congratulations!
 We look forward to welcoming you!
 Here are a few things you will want to prepare for your upcoming exchange.

 We will put you in touch with our accommodation team to support you in your search for a home in Falmouth or Penryn.
 Unfortunately, we are not currently in a position to guarantee on-campus housing for incoming exchange students, although there are still plenty of options within the private sector.
-Find further accommodation information here.
+Visit the accommodation pages to find out more.

 Student mentors & welcome orientation